top of page

 2. Accessibility and Inclusivity:

 CBEs are meant to be accessible to a wide range of public users, including individuals with disabilities.
 Inclusivity ensures that these spaces cater to the diverse needs of the community.
-The significance of inclusivity and accessibility ensure aspects of safety and well being to all.
+The significance of inclusivity and accessibility ensures aspects of safety and well-being to all.
 Successful CBE's are better adept at unraveling core challenges and bringing transformative changes in how we conceive and construct spaces.

 Despite encountering these principles in almost every article, blog, or academic paper, a staggering 80% of disabled/ differently abled people feel vulnerable in public spaces (Marshal’s research).
 Considering that on an average our cities encompass 40 - 50% of these public spaces, imagine not being able to access half of the city due to a lack of consideration for diverse needs!